pdcharles/MSLIB/README.txt

 https://github.com/kripken/sql.js/
  => sql.js

-Dependencies should be loaded in the header of your page along with the required MSLIB modules
+For v1 (now deprecated), dependencies should be loaded in the header of your page along with the required MSLIB modules